-Do not ride the bicycle if there is any irregularity with the battery pack or e-Bike Systems.
+Do not ride the bicycle if there is any irregularity with the Battery Pack or e-Bike Systems.
 Doing so could lead to loss of control and serious injury.

-Be sure to check the residual battery capacity before riding at night.
-The headlight powered by the battery pack will turn off soon after the residual battery capacity has decreased to where power assisted riding is no longer possible.
+Be sure to use the headlight before riding at night.
 Riding without an operating headlight can increase your risk of injury.